LLNL/radiuss-shared-ci/docs/sphinx/user_guide/use_spack.rst

 CMake projects: Spack CachedCMakePackage
 ========================================

-CMake is strongly recommended to adopt RADIUSS CI workflow, mostly because of this step.
-With CMake, we generate a cache file describing the configuration necessary to trigger a build later on.
+CMake is strongly recommended to use the RADIUSS CI workflow, mostly because of this step.
+With CMake, we generate a cache file describing the configuration necessary to build the code for a project.
 This is supported in Spack as soon as your package inherits from ``CachedCMakePackage``.

-Once your package has been ported, in Spack, stopping an installation after the ``initconfig`` phase will prevent it from building your project and the CMake configuration file will have been generated already.
+When your package is ported, stopping an installation after the ``initconfig`` phase will prevent Spack from building your project after the CMake configuration file is generated.

 Non-CMake projects: Custom implementation
 =========================================

-The only example of a non-CMake project that adopted this workflow is `MFEM`_.
-Although it is using a Makefile build system in its Spack Packages, MFEM is generating a configuration file that can be used just like a CMake configuration file.
-We adapted the implementation of the package to mimics the mechanism available in CMake-based packages.
+The only example of a non-CMake project that has adopted this workflow is `MFEM`_.
+Although it is using a Makefile build system in its Spack packages, MFEM is generating a configuration file that can be used just like a CMake configuration file.
+We adapted the implementation of the package to mimic the mechanism available in CMake-based packages.
 You may use that as an example.

 .. _RADIUSS Spack Configs: https://github.com/LLNL/radiuss-spack-configs
 .. _Uberenv: https://github.com/LLNL/uberenv